Sections

 D. Comparison of SFQ scores

 Decades of research in student ratings repeatedly shows that student ratings are affected by (i) discipline; (ii) class size; and (iii) level of courses (Neumann, 2000).
 Hence, comparing ratings from vastly different disciplines can be problematic.
 Research also indicates that the relationship between class size and ratings is not linear (Lewis, 1991; Theall & Franklin, 1991).
 Sections with enrolment between 35 - 100 would on average receive lower ratings than others.
 As for course level, PG courses are generally rated higher than UG courses.
 Hence if comparison is to be made between faculty and instructors' performance, then the above three aspects of the courses should be taken into account.
-SEA has prepared an "SFQ University Summary Report - Breakdown by Level, Department and Class size" on SFQ Survey Results, which should provide a more meaningful basis for comparison of SFQ scores.
+AQA has prepared an "SFQ University Summary Report - Breakdown by Level, Department and Class size" on SFQ Survey Results, which should provide a more meaningful basis for comparison of SFQ scores.

 E. Trends and clusters